KathiaF/Kickstarter-analysis/README.md

   - We are in the year 2021 and the dataset is prior to the pandemic caused by covid-19, hence, it would be pertinent to perform the analysis of a dataset that also includes information on the projects that concluded during 2020 and 2021.

 - What are some other possible tables and/or graphs that we could create?
+  - We could do an analysis based on the country and currency, also on the length of campaigns and the average donation.
+  - Use other charts like bar charts, pie charts or box plots.